Class G Driver Licences

 Demerit Points for G licences

-Class G driver licences are allowed to accumulate eight (8) points without issue.
+Class G driver licences are allowed to accumulate 8 points without issue.

-Upon a G driver reaching nine (9) points the ministry will send the driver a notice requiring them to attend at the Ministry of Transport for an interview regarding their driving habits.
+Upon reaching 9 points the driver will be requiring to attend at the Ministry of Transport for an interview regarding their driving habits.